Are All Layers Created Equal?: Abstract

 \section{Abstract}

-Understanding deep neural networks has been a major research objective in recent years with notable theoretical progress.
-A focal point of those studies stems from the success of excessively large networks which defy the classical wisdom of uniform convergence and learnability.
-We study empirically the layer-wise functional structure of overparameterized deep models.
-We provide evidence for the heterogeneous characteristic of layers.
-To do so, we introduce the notion of robustness to post-training \emph{re-initialization} and \emph{re-randomization}.
-We show that the layers can be categorized as either ``\robust'' or ``\critical''.
-Resetting the \robust layers to their initial values has no negative consequence, and in many cases they barely change throughout training.
-On the contrary, resetting the \critical layers completely destroys the predictor and the performance drops to chanceh.
-Our study provides further evidence that mere parameter counting or norm accounting is too coarse in studying generalization of deep models, and flatness or robustness analysis of the models needs to respect the network architectures.
+Understanding deep neural networks is a major research objective with notable experimental and theoretical attention in recent years.
+The practical success of excessively large networks underscores the need for better theoretical analyses and justifications.
+In this paper we focus on layer-wise functional structure and behavior in overparameterized deep models.
+To do so, we study empirically the layers' robustness to post-training \emph{re-initialization} and \emph{re-randomization} of the parameters.
+We provide experimental results which give evidence for the heterogeneity of layers.
+Morally, layers of large deep neural networks can be categorized as either ``\robust'' or ``\critical''.
+Resetting the \robust layers to their initial values does {\em not} result in adverse decline in performance.
+In many cases, \robust layers hardly change throughout training.
+In contrast, re-initializing \critical layers vastly degrades the performance of the network with test error essentially dropping to random guesses.
+Our study provides further evidence that mere parameter counting or norm calculations are too coarse in studying generalization of deep models, and ``flatness'' and robustness analysis of trained models need to be examined while taking into account the respective network architectures.